ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/intersection-algorithms.md

 ## Project Goals

-This assignment invites you to implement a program that features multiple algorithms for performing primality testing.
-You will implement two algorithms that conduct a search to determine whether or not the number input to the program is prime.
-The exhaustive search algorithm will examine all possible elements of a search space while, in contrast, the efficient one will use extra conditional logic to restrict the search space.
+This assignment invites you to implement a program that features multiple algorithms for computing the intersection between a data container.
+Specifically, you will implement and experimentally evaluate the following intersection algorithms: (i) a `list`-based approach with a single `for` loop, (ii) a `list`-based approach with a double `for` loop, (iii) a `tuple`-based approach with a single `for` loop, and (iv) a `tuple`-based approach with a double `for` loop.
 In addition to adding source code the provided Python files, you will conduct an experiment to determine which algorithm is the fastest and estimate by how much it is faster.
 As you enhance your [technical skills](/proactive-skills/introduction-proactive-skills/) and explore the experimental evaluation of algorithms, you will continue to program with tools such as VS Code and a terminal window and the Python programming language and